isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 recovery and causes the server to exit immediately upon detecting the loss of connectivity.
 The default value for Cassandra is 2000 ms.

+   "Dhcp6": { "lease-database": { "disable-dhcp-on-db-loss" : true, ... }, ... }

+The default value for MySQL and PostgreSQL is true, which disables the dhcp service while trying to automatically recover lost connections.

 .. note::

    Automatic reconnection to database backends is configured